pywbem/pywbem/docs/mocksupport.rst

 The mock repository should contain the CIM qualifier declarations, CIM classes, CIM instances, and CIM methods to be used in the mock environment.
-The mock user creates a repository that contains the CIM Objects required for the operations to be executed in the mock environment.
-Thus, if the user only requires CIM_Computer system, only that class and its dependent classes need be in the repository along with instances of the classes that will satisfy the methods called
+The mock user creates a repository that contains the CIM objects required for the operations to be executed in the mock environment.
+Thus, if the user only requires CIM_ComputerSystem, only that class and its dependent classes need be in the repository along with instances of the classes that will satisfy the methods called